Seoul National University of Education

-The Seoul National University of Education (SNUE) is a government-run institution which provides training for future public elementary school teachers in South Korea.
-Founded in May 1946 under the name of Kyunggi Public Regular School, the university is the first national university that specializes in elementary school teacher training.
-SNUE is the top university of education in South Korea indisputably.
+The Seoul National University of Education (SNUE) is a public university in Seocho-gu, Seoul, South Korea, which provides specialized training for future public elementary school teachers in South Korea.
+Founded in May 1946 under the name of Kyunggi Public Normal School, the university is the first national university that specializes in elementary school teacher training.

-The campus is located in the Seocho-gu district of Seoul, the capital of South Korea.
 The university offers graduate and undergraduate programs, and has an attached elementary school.

 History

-The school was originally founded as Kyunggi Public Teacher’s School on May 22, 1946.
+The school was originally founded as Kyunggi Public Normal School on May 22, 1946.
 The attached elementary school, which functions as a research school for teachers-in-training and researchers, opened on March 1, 1953.
-On March 1, 1962, the university was incorporated into an annex of Seoul National University.

-In 1977, the campus moved to its current location in Seocho-gu, Seoul.

-The school has expanded throughout the years into various institutes and support centers, such as the International Language Institute and the Center for the Education of Gifted Children in Science.

-After a series of name changes due to organizational shifts over the years, Seoul National University of Education was decided upon in 1993.
+On March 1, 1962, the university was incorporated as a branch of Seoul National University.
+In 1977, the campus moved to its current location in Seocho-gu, Seoul.The school has expanded throughout the years into various institutes and support centers, such as the International Language Institute and the Center for the Education of Gifted Children in Science.After a series of name changes due to organizational shifts over the years, Seoul National University of Education was endowed with its current name in 1993.
 Shortly thereafter in 1996, SNUE established its Graduate School of Education.